ehsangazar/most-active-cookie/README.md

 - 2. processLogFile which is read the CSV file
 - 3. cookieCounter which is for counting cookie usage on the date/dates

+## Future Considerations

+- if we wanted to not provide exactDate as part of the command, or if we wanted to have multiple dates selected
+- if we had more than one .csv files
+- If cookie format changed, it should be easy to change the cookies

 ## How to use it?

 Make sure you have node installed and and your version is >= v20.11.1